pvxe/nftables-geoip/README.md

 So, although maps are defined, country definitions do not persist.
 You will need to define those geoip rules inside your ruleset definition files.
 Like in the example above.

+__You will need ~300MB of free memory to run the script and also to load the full (all) ipv4 and ipv6 maps.__

+It's been reported that low memory machines, (eg. GCP f1-micro) are not enough and the scripts ends up killed by the OOM-killer.

+This will be fixed in [#1](https://github.com/JMGuisadoG/nftables-geoip/issues/1).